 Rinse away any loose hairs next.
 Just wash your face with warm water or use something gentle to clean under the beard.
 It helps avoid redness and keeps the skin feeling fresh.

 End with a quick brush.
 This spreads the product evenly and helps guide your beard to grow the way you want.
-A little care after trimming makes a big difference in how it looks and feels.
+A little care after trimming. makes big difference in how it looks and feels.

 Common Mistakes to Avoid